confluentinc/ksql/docs/developer-guide/aggregate-streaming-data.rst

 Count Records Over a Hopping Window
 ===================================

-The following query is similar to the previous query, but it computes the count for a hopping window of 30 seconds that advances by 10 seconds.
+This query computes the count for a hopping window of 30 seconds that advances by 10 seconds.

-UCASE and LCASE functions are used to convert the values of ``gender`` and ``regionid`` columns to upper and lower case, so that you can match them correctly.
+UCASE and LCASE functions are used to convert the values of ``gender`` and ``regionid`` columns to uppercase and lowercase, so that you can match them correctly.
 KSQL also supports the LIKE operator for prefix, suffix, and substring matching.